Which do you want to hear first, the good news or the bad news?

 So that we’re all on the same page, this means that the percentage of donors that made a repeat gift to nonprofits in 2021 was dismal.
 We know recurring gifts are critical to a nonprofit’s health, so this statistic might mean some of you are almost on life support.

 At CharityEngine, we advise our clients to make sure their nonprofit’s recurring gifts (sustainers, memberships, pledges) are a rock-solid foundation.
-Clients like Wounded Warrior Project boast more than 250,000 regular monthly donors with a 99% retention rate, which is almost unheard of in the nonprofit world!
+Clients like Wounded Warrior Project have thousands of monthly donors with an industry-high retention rate!

 How did they do it?
 In this article, we will tell you exactly what we told Wounded Warrior Project (and what we tell all our clients).
 You’ll learn how to increase monthly sustainer revenue, minimize attrition, and create a culture of ambassadors who spread the word about your mission and serve as an ongoing, passive fundraiser for you.
 When you’re finished, you will see that simple changes can lead to big nonprofit donations.